Dr. Peter Westley, SEEC Lab PI

 Mik' is studying Pacific salmon in the Arctic with a specific focus on the potential for salmon to successfully spawn in Arctic freshwater systems, and how Arctic thermal regimes might influence timing of important life events (phenology) during incubation.
 Through collaboration with the Department of Fisheries and Oceans Canada Arctic Salmon Project, Mik' is conducting a common garden experiment to quantify lower thermal limitations during incubation.
 Mik' is also working closely with the Alaska Arctic Observatory and Knowledge Hub to track observations of unusual salmon occurrences in Alaskan Arctic coastal communities.

 Molly joined the SEEC lab in the fall of 2019 to better understand the factors that make some rivers more attractive to hatchery strays than other rivers in Southeast Alaska.
 Molly received the prestigious DIPAC Graduate Fellowship.
+After graduating, Molly landed an excellent fisheries job with a Fairbanks based consulting company.

 Eric worked with the Washington Department of Fish and Wildlife to construct a watershed prioritization map for the Chehalis River in Southwest Washington State.
 Using extensive on-the-ground sampling, Eric built intrinsic potential models to assess fine scale habitat potential for coho salmon and steelhead.
 Eric is currently pursuing a PhD in Ecology at the University of Georgia.
 You can learn more here